SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/sales-targets/create.md

 ### Access

-Access to the **Targets** feature is set by your administrator in SuperOffice Settings and maintenance.
+Access to the **Targets** feature is set by your administrator in Settings and maintenance.

 ### Data rights